DataDog/dd-py-tracing-workshop/README.md

 * Vital Business Info about Beers and Donuts lives in a SQL database.

-* Some information about Donuts changes rapidly, with the wave of baker opinion, so we store this time-sensitive information in a Redis-backed datastore called DonutStats.
+* Some information about Donuts changes rapidly, with the waves of baker opinion, so we store this time-sensitive information in a Redis-backed datastore called DonutStats.

 * The `DonutStats` class abstracts away some of the gory details and provides a simple API